April 22, 2019 308

 Most of the problems in Nigerian organizations, particularly public corporations, arise from inadequate attention to the detailed planning and control of projects.
 The building of large-scale projects, such as water schemes, road networks, iron, and steel mills, etc., demands careful consideration of the present and future needs of the community, social and financial implications of the project, careful design and faithful execution of the projects.

 All these require a high level of discipline, painstaking attention to minute details and detached evaluation of contrary views.
 Most Nigerian managers do not possess these characteristics.
 Nigerian executives, especially those in the public sector, announce project plans and proposals with fanfare ever before they crystalize on the drawing board.
-The result, of course, is that there is a tendency to rush the planning and execution of projects whose completion dates are set for the purpose of realizing personal objectives.
+The result, of course, is that there is a tendency to rush the planning and execution of projects whose completion dates are set for realizing personal objectives.
 Invariably, the plans are altered significantly in the course of execution, with disastrous financial consequences.
 On many occasions, the projects become uneconomical and are abandoned.

-The satisfaction of the consumer apparently has a low priority-rating in Nigerian organizations.
+The satisfaction of the consumer has a low priority-rating in Nigerian organizations.
 Since most goods and services are in short supply, the tendency is for managers to believe that the situation will continue to exist.
 Standard services are eliminated to reduce costs.
 Goods are hoarded and later sold at inflated prices through agents.
 Consumers are compelled to waive their rights, in return for continued patronage.
 These practices are however limited to sectors where shortages are most acute, and to business enterprises where managers having short-term profitability dominate operations.

 The problem of poor attitude to work among Nigerians has also become proverbial.
 While discussions on this problem usually focus on the junior employee, it is by no means limited to them.
 Indeed, the problem exists because of managers’ supervisory styles.
 Most managers turn a blind eye to subordinates ‘failure to meet work schedules or enforce discipline because they do not wish to be held accountable by the offending employees for the disciplinary measures that may be taken against them.
 It is attributed to the fact that reward is usually not based on performance in most Nigerian organizations, or, as in some ethnic groups, it is culturally unacceptable to speak in plain terms about the behavior of another individual.
-Occasionally, the unwillingness to enforce discipline is due to unwieldy disciplinary procedures or the presence of a ‘god father’ who is not only in a position to frustrate any disciplinary process against his favorite but who may actually victimize the manager for initiating the disciplinary procedure.
+Occasionally, the unwillingness to enforce discipline is due to unwieldy disciplinary procedures or the presence of a ‘godfather’ who is not only in a position to frustrate any disciplinary process against his favorite but who may victimize the manager for initiating the disciplinary procedure.

-Favoritism may arise from nepotism, corruption, tribalism, sexual considerations, etc. We should emphasize that it is not usually practicable to apply the rules of an organization solely on the basis of generally accepted criteria.
+Favoritism may arise from nepotism, corruption, tribalism, sexual considerations, etc. We should emphasize that it is not usually practicable to apply the rules of an organization solely based on generally accepted criteria.
 The problem in Nigeria is simply the degree to which management practice deviates from the accepted criteria.
 Often, the selection of candidates for employment is heavily influenced by tribalism or nepotism, because the manager sees it as an opportunity to enhance his position among his kinsmen.
 Tribalism or nepotism may also lead to deliberate over-staffing of an organization, or the award of contracts against the known procedures and practices of the organization.

 The concept of federal character is different from favoritism.
 The principle enjoins decision-makers and employers of labor to ensure equitable distribution of opportunities and resources of the organization, among the diverse groups of Nigeria.
-This means that as much as possible, the various ethnic groups in the country should be given a fair opportunity in appointment to senior positions in the organization, or that the location of branch officers and other resources should reflect the geographical spread of the country.
+This means that as much as possible, the various ethnic groups in the country should be given a fair opportunity in appointment to senior positions in the organization, or that the location of branch offices and other resources should reflect the geographical spread of the country.

 In most Nigerian organizations, the relationship between the manager and subordinate tends to extend beyond the requirements of the job itself.
 Most subordinates usually expect the manager to play a fatherly role in their relationship, within and outside the organization.
 Thus, for example, a subordinate may give some personal services in return for special favors in work assignments, lenient treatment in the event of an infraction of the rules, and even financial assistance in times of need.

 Some of these practices are often thought to be products of the underdevelopment of the industrial culture.
-It is believed that with industrialization, deeper understanding of the nature of the worker in the Nigeria setting, improved worker education, socialization into the norms of industry and professionalization of management, these practices will tend to diminish.
+It is believed that with industrialization, a deeper understanding of the nature of the worker in the Nigeria setting, improved worker education, socialization into the norms of industry and professionalization of management, these practices will tend to diminish.

 Already, trade unions are embarking on massive education of workers, and are insisting on the rationalization of management practices and procedures.
 With more education and higher incomes, consumers are more aware of their rights and are ready to insist on them.
 Several professional bodies in management have emerged to establish and control the standard of behavior of managers.